Android apps are written in the Java programming language. The Android SDK tools compile

 Before the Android system can start an app component, the system must know that the

-file).
-Your app must declare all its components in this file, which must be at the root of
+Your app must declare all its components in this file, which must be at the root of the

-The manifest does a number of things in addition to declaring the app's components, such as:
+The manifest does a number of things in addition to declaring the app's components, such as the following:

 The primary task of the manifest is to inform the system about the app's components.
 For example, a manifest file can declare an activity as follows: